Who Is Adam Driver?

 After graduating from Juilliard, Driver landed his first role on the TV series The Unusuals (2009).
 He followed that with appearances on the TV series Law & Order and in such TV movies as You Don’t Know Jack (2010) and The Wonderful Maladys (2010).
 Around this time Driver also began appearing in plays, notably making his Broadway debut in 2010 in a revival of George Bernard Shaw's Mrs. Warren's Profession.

-In 2011 Driver landed the role that would take his career to the next level, that of Lena Dunham's on-an-off again love interest Adam Sackler on the HBO series Girls.
+In 2011, Driver landed the role that would take his career to the next level, that of Lena Dunham's on-an-off again love interest Adam Sackler on the TV series Girls.
 The show became an instant hit after debuting in 2012, and Driver rode the wave of success to three consecutive Emmy nominations for Outstanding Supporting Actor in a Comedy Series.

 'Lincoln,' 'Inside Llewyn Davis,' 'Star Wars'